Are you looking for a middle school daylight saving lesson plan?

 To help with this knowledge building, you can use this middle school Daylight Savings Time lesson plan that is focused on a nonfiction article.
 In it, students will learn about the background, history, and use of Daylight Saving Time as well as look at a few arguments for and against this biannual clock change.

 This resource contains one nonfiction article and three post-reading activities to assist with reading comprehension, standardized test prep (EQAO), and cross-curricular learning.
 It comes in both PDF and digital formats to help teachers who are teaching both in the physical and digital classroom.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 - Teacher lesson plan